 Final Project Rubric

 Here are the final requirements for turning in your final project.
-Remember, while successful projects with working code are appreciated, so are valiant efforts that didn't turn out quite as planned; be sure to pay special attention to documenting your journey if you believe yourself to be mostly in the latter category.
+Remember, while successful projects are appreciated, so are valiant efforts that didn't turn out quite as planned; be sure to pay special attention to documenting your journey if you believe yourself to be mostly in the latter category.

 I. The Write up